 - A very unique fund basket

 - Our Market Conditions Model

 - Our Tactical Model with Adaptive Dynamic Momentum

 Before moving on, let's set the stage with explanations of both Market Cycles and Tactical Asset Allocation.

 Our backtest results tables are constructed for two full market cycles beginning in January 2000; however the Innovation ETFs used for this strategy were not created until 2014-2015.
 The Innovation ETFs are unique and my research has not identified any funds which are suitable for infill of earlier history.

 While we don’t have the benefit of examining performance during a full market cycle; we have been through 3 significant corrections (Feb 2016, March 2018, May 2019) and 2 quick bear markets in December 2018 and March 2020.
-While more volatile that our other two strategies, the Tactical Innovation strategy appears to hold up well under duress.
+While more volatile than our other two strategies, the Tactical Innovation strategy appears to hold up well under duress.